kevinliang43/MOC_Reporting/README.md

  - User-Institution: Many-to-One

 "Projects" refers to collections of MOC Service instances.
-Each Project defines an area of control and will have one User that is responsbile for that Project.
+Each Project defines an area of control and will have one User that is responsible for that Project.
-Further, Projects are a recursive data type: sub-projects can be defined on a given project, and reports generated for that projct must include appropriately labeled usage data for all sub-projects.
+Further, Projects are a recursive data type: sub-projects can be defined on a given project, and reports generated for that project must include appropriately labeled usage data for all sub-projects.
 The project tree will be rooted in a node that represents the whole of the MOC.
 Lastly, a notion of relative buy-in / investment will need to be defined for all projects with multiple funding Institutions.

-The system will automatically gather data from MOC Service Provider Systems and begin a processing pipeline.
-The pipeline will build an intermediary store of usage data from which reports and dump files can be generated.
+The system created will automatically gather data from OpenStack and build an intermediary store of usage data from which reports and dump files can be generated.
 The generated usage data will be persistent.
 Length of persistency shall be defined at run-time by the MOC Administrator.